Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     --8<-- "examples/learning_section/jac_list.jac:117:122"
     ```

-If there are more than one item with the specified value, the **remove()** method removes the first occurrence:
+If there are more than one item with the specified value, the **remove()** method removes the first occurrence.

 **Code Example**
     ```jac linenums="1"